makaree/TestAutomation_Optibet/README.md

 ## Features
 Some of the features that are included in the testing framework are as follows:
+1. Works with both windows and linux based systems.
-1. Docker-compose file automatically configures the browsers firefox, opera and chrome and runs the test there.
+2. Docker-compose file automatically configures the browsers firefox, opera and chrome and runs the test there.
-2. Tests run in parallel (where user does not needs to be logged-in) and in series (where user needs to be logged-in)
+3. Tests run in parallel (where user does not needs to be logged-in) and in series (where user needs to be logged-in)
-3. Some of the tests are data driven meaning it runs the same test with multiple data through dataprovider.
+4. Some of the tests are data driven meaning it runs the same test with multiple data through dataprovider.
-4. Maven plugins scripts are written inside Project which could build, run the test cases and generate an HTML report file after running the test cases.
+5. Maven plugins scripts are written inside Project which could build, run the test cases and generate an HTML report file after running the test cases.

 ## Contact
 If you got any questions feel free to contact me: manz.karki@gmail.com